Voice of America is required by law to report the news accurately. Could Donald Trump change that?

 Lake said in an interview published Thursday that her job won’t be to turn VOA into “Trump TV.”

 “But it’s also not our job to go in there and unduly criticize President Trump,” she told The Epoch Times.
-“I just want to see fair coverage.
-I think that’s what he wants.”
+“I just want to see fair coverage.”

 Already, Trump’s nomination of Lake has resurrected a question that has shadowed Voice of America from its founding: Can a $260 million, government-funded news outlet ever really operate independently?